 Like most stone fruits, apricots love their roots to be anchored in soil that is moist, but never damp or wet.
 Monitor water over warmer months, and provide compost and manure every few months for good fruit.

 Ok, this is where the serious business begins for apricot owners.
-Apricots will benefit from an annual prune and thin out, but this must be done in summer to mid-late autumn in order to avoid disease issues.
+Apricots will benefit from an annual prune and thin out, but this must be done after harvest, in summer to mid-late autumn in order to avoid disease issues.
 Apricots are prone to gummosis (Bacterial Canker) and pruning in the warmer months allows quick healing of the wound, reducing the chance for the bacteria to enter.
 These trees have a tendency to put on a great deal of “echidna-like” twiggy growth, known as spurs, and, when pruning, many of these spurs may need to be removed to open up the centre of the plant.
 Don’t get rid of them all though, the spurs are where the fruit sets.
 Give apricots a winterwash and thin fruit in early spring to increase airflow, and help prevent pest and disease problems.

 Apricots produce their fruit on one year old wood and two year old spurs.
 Many grafted varieties will begin to bear good crops of fruit within three to four years.